sergio-ivanuzzo/my-crawler/README.md

 1. Requests (pip install requests)
 2. BeautifulSoup (pip install beautifulsoup)

-Run: python crawler.py <web-page address, started with http:// > <depth of recursion>
+For run this app, type next command from directory, where app is: python crawler.py [web-page address, started with http://] [depth of recursion]